-Human resource (HR) managers maintain employee records, ensure proper compensation and work safety, and manage overall employee hiring, evaluation and labor relations.
+Human resource (HR) managers ensure employees receive the proper compensation and benefits, oversee workplace safety, direct the maintenance of employee records, and manage overall employee hiring, evaluation and labor relations.
 They also develop, implement and oversee training programs or procedures.
-Travel might be required for meetings or recruiting.
+HR managers must stay up-to-date with policies that govern employee rights, such as equal opportunity employment and sexual harassment.
+These professionals work full-time in an office setting, although travel might be required for meetings or recruiting events.

 Step 1: Earn a Bachelor's Degree

-Typically, bachelor's programs in human resources are available through a college or university's business school or management department.
-Common degrees include the Bachelor of Business Administration in Human Resources and the Bachelor of Science in Human Resources.
-Students learn about labor management, compensation, employment law and employee development.
-They also might take core classes in accounting, statistics and information technology.
+Bachelor's degree programs in human resources are usually available through a school's business or management department.
+Common degrees include a Bachelor of Business Administration in Human Resources and a Bachelor of Science in Human Resources.
+You'll learn about labor management, compensation, employment law and employee development.
+You also might take core classes in accounting, statistics and information technology.

-- Complete an internship.
-During a bachelor's degree program, students should consider finding an internship to gain real-world experience.
-An internship might be offered as part of an academic program and can enhance a student's learning experience by providing practical context for concepts learned in the classroom.
+You should try to complete an internship to gain real world experience.
+An internship might be offered as part of an academic program and can enhance your learning experience by providing practical context for concepts learned in the classroom.

 Step 2: Gain Work Experience

 Graduates of human resources bachelor's degree programs generally are prepared for entry-level positions, such as HR assistant or HR specialist.
 Responsibilities and tasks might include assisting with keeping records of employee benefits, work performance and compensation.
 Entry-level human resource workers also might assist in employee orientation, training and development.

 Think about joining a professional organization.
 Many human resource professionals choose to join organizations devoted to their occupations.
 One such organization is the Society for Human Resources Management (SHRM).
 Membership benefits include educational opportunities, such as access to certification preparation materials, seminars and conferences, and community forums where HR professionals can interact and form networking connections.